Subspace decomposition with defect diffusion coefficient: Subspace decomposition framework

 that is, the union of all coarse elements sharing the vertex associated with $\varphi_i$.
 Using these patches, we define a family of local subspaces

 and set $V_0 := V_H$.
-The collection $\{V_i\}_{i=1}^{|\mathcal{N}|}$ forms an overlapping decomposition of the fine-scale space $V_h$.
-The patches $\omega_i$ are assumed to have uniformly bounded overlap, that is, each point in $\Omega$ is contained in at most a fixed number of patches independent of $h$ and $H$.
-For illustration, Figure~\ref{fig:patches} shows the construction of vertex-centered patches on a uniform coarse mesh.
-Consequently, the patches share identical structure up to translation, which will be exploited in Section~\ref{sec:3} to construct approximate local operators via an offline-online strategy.
+The collection $\{V_i\}_{i=1}^{|\mathcal{N}|}$ forms the overlapping decomposition of $V_h$ underlying the additive Schwarz method.
+Further observe that the patches $\omega_i$ satisfy the uniformly bounded overlap property; that is, almost every point in $\Omega$ is contained in at most $2^d$ patches independently of $h$ and $H$.
+Figure \ref{fig:patches} illustrates the resulting patch geometry on a uniform Cartesian mesh.

+Because the coarse mesh is uniform and Cartesian, all interior patches are identical up to translation.
+This translation invariance plays a central role in the offline-online construction developed in Section \ref{sec:3}, where local operators computed on a single reference patch are reused throughout the computational domain.

-\begin{remark}Although our current study assumes hypercube domains equipped with uniform cartesian meshes for simplicity, the underlying subspace decomposition framework can be extended to more general Lipchitz domains.
-In such cases, the patches as defined above, may no longer be identical up to translation (depending on the mesh structure).
+\begin{remark} For more general Lipschitz domains than unit hypercubes, the patches as defined above may no longer be identical up to translation (depending on the mesh structure).
 Consequently, the translation-invariant property exploited in the offline-online strategy may be weakened.
 However, this can be addressed by introducing a few additional reference configurations or treating the affected patches separately, still retaining the overall efficiency of the offline-online approach if the domain is not too complicated. \end{remark}